c4dt/lightarti-rest/tools/README.md

 ## Generate Churn (Incomplete)

-To improve the reliability of the subset of the Tor network upon which Arti-rest relies to build a circuit, we are providing a way to compute a list of no-longer working relays.
+To improve the reliability of the subset of the Tor network upon which Lightarti-rest relies to build a circuit, we are providing a way to compute a list of no-longer working relays.

-This is a work in progress, currently Arti-rest is not able to handle this list.
+This is a work in progress, currently Lightarti-rest is not able to handle this list.